 The consumption tax consists of national and local consumption taxes, and is generally imposed on sale of goods and provision of services, which is payable by sellers of goods and service providers.
 Pursuant to revisions of the Consumption Tax Act in August 2012, the Japanese consumption tax rate increased from 5 per cent. to 8 per cent. on 1st April, 2014, which included an increase of local consumption tax from 1.0 per cent. to 1.7 per cent.
-The consumption tax rate was further increased to 10 per cent. in October 2019, including an increase of local consumption tax from 1.7 per cent. to 2.2 per cent.; provided that the reduced rate of 8 per cent. (local consumption tax being 1.76 per cent.) applies to certain qualifying groceries and newspapers.
+The consumption tax rate was further increased to 10 per cent. in October 2019, including an increase of local consumption tax from 1.7 per cent. (local consumption tax from 1.7 per cent.) applies to certain qualifying groceries and newspapers.

 In addition, the standards for local consumption tax adjustment among local governments were amended effective as at 1st April, 2018.
-As a result, the TMG's total estimated tax revenue for the fiscal year 2022 has been reduced by approximately \frac{\frac{1}}{202} billion.
+As a result, the TMG's total estimated tax revenue for the fiscal year 2022 has been reduced by approximately \pm 126.2 billion.